-Tell us a little about your current role at Stripe: what’s your title and generally the sort of work do you and your team do?
+Tell us a little about your current role at Stripe: what’s your title and generally what sort of work do you and your team do?

 I’m the Payments Products Tech Lead at Stripe, working directly with our Chief Product Officer.
 I support critical initiatives and work on mitigating urgent problems across the organization.
 I typically spend 80% of my time on one or two large cross-organizational design projects.
 I spend the remaining 20% reviewing and supporting technical and product design (in particular, API design) across the organization.

 Sample of a “top 3” document I keep evergreen:

 I manage two engineers who embed into high priority areas.
 This both helps me scale my impact and also gives these engineers the chance to dip into many areas of Stripe.
 Right now, one is working on the core payments APIs and the other is focused on improving integration experience.
 I’m still evaluated on the IC ladder—the plan is to never have more than a few reports at a time.

 What does a “normal” Staff-plus Engineer do at your company?
 Does your role look that way or does it differ?